simpleinjector/Documentation/source/extensibility.rst

 Intercepting the Creation of Types
 ==================================

 Intercepting the creation of types allows registrations to be modified.
 This enables all sorts of advanced scenarios where the creation of a single type or whole object graphs gets altered.
 Simple Injector contains two events that allow altering the type's creation: `ExpressionBuilding <https://simpleinjector.org/ReferenceLibrary/?topic=html/E_SimpleInjector_Container_ExpressionBuilding.htm>`_ and `ExpressionBuilt <https://simpleinjector.org/ReferenceLibrary/?topic=html/E_SimpleInjector_Container_ExpressionBuilding.htm>`_.
-Both events are quite similar but are called in different stages of the :ref:`building process <Resolve-Pipeline>`.
+Both events are quite similar but are called in different stages of the :ref:`building pipeline <Resolve-Pipeline>`.

-The **ExpressionBuilding** event gets called just after the registrations expression has been created that new up a new instance of that type, but before any lifestyle caching has been applied.
+The **ExpressionBuilding** event gets called just after the registration's expression has been created that new up a new instance of that type, but before any lifestyle caching has been applied.
 This event can for instance be used for :ref:`Context based injection <Context-Based-Injection>`.

 The **ExpressionBuilt** event gets called after the lifestyle caching has been applied.
 After lifestyle caching is applied much of the information that was available about the creation of that registration during the time **ExpressionBuilding** was called, is gone.
 While **ExpressionBuilding** is especially suited for changing the relationship between the resolved type and its dependencies, **ExpressionBuilt** is especially useful for applying decorators or :ref:`applying interceptors <Interception>`.